Scarabaeus1031/NEXAH/README.md

 ## 🧭 NEXAH

-> **A structural modeling framework for complex dynamical systems.**
+**A structural modeling framework for complex dynamical systems.**
-> Relational structure.
+Relational structure.
 Explicit orientation.

 ---

 ## 🧭 Abstract

-NEXAH is a framework for exploring and analyzing complex dynamical systems through **structure, dynamics, and regimes**.
+NEXAH explores complex dynamical systems through **structure, dynamics, and regimes**.

-Instead of treating systems as binary (stable / unstable), NEXAH models them as evolving within:
+Instead of binary classification (stable / unstable), systems are modeled as evolving within:

 > **structured dynamical landscapes**

 This enables:

-- representation of system dynamics as geometric structures
+- geometric representation of system dynamics
 - identification of regime transitions
-- trajectory-based system interpretation
+- trajectory-based interpretation
 - exploration of navigation strategies within stability regions

-NEXAH is designed as a **modular system framework**, with applications to power systems and reference dynamical systems.
+NEXAH is designed as a **modular system framework**, with applications to power systems and reference dynamical models.

 ---